 UPDATE: This project sold for $32.00 at the Shaker Craft Fair that I participate in each November-December.

-Get a FREE copy of my mini eBook when you do,
+and get a FREE copy of my eBook:

 Bye for now,